How to Count Cells with Color in Excel?

 As I told we have multiple methods to count cells based on the color of the cell in excel.
 This method uses the Filter & Subtotal function.

-- Step 1: First, we need to apply a subtotal function, so at the end of the data open SUBTOTAL function.
+- Step 1: First, we need to apply a subtotal function, so at the end of the data open SUBTOTAL function in excel.

 - Step 2: Once we open the SUBTOTAL function we are supplied with a function list under this, since we are counting cells choose the “2 – COUNT” function.